© Delfino Sisto Legnani

 But new festivals are emerging with a focus on big ideas for saving the planet, and already established events are re-thinking old habits.
 Here are some European festivals that are doing their bit to minimise their impact while maximising their opportunity to educate the raving masses.

 When: June 26-28

 Sustainability is Terraforma’s very raison d’etre.
 A far cry from weeing in streams and flinging cans, here festival goers actively take part in restoring the festival space that they inhabit, with the option of working on the rebuilding of a historical Labyrinth gardens.
 A waste management programme looks set to become the benchmark that all others will follow, with an investigative report following each event.
 Work is carried out with local young architects to build a space made from sustainable materials.
-Announced for this year are mainstays like Donato Dozzy and Paquita Gordon, Beatrice Dillon and DJ Nigga Fox, plus three days of workshops and lectures on a range of big ideas for the future generations.
+While its music programme for 2020 is yet to be announced, expect a crop of some of forward-thinking musicians and DJs, plus three days of workshops and lectures on a range of big ideas for the future generations.

 Where: Archangelkade, Amsterdam, the Netherlands | MAP

 DGTL’s goal is to become the world’s first circular festival.
 At the heart of its manifesto lies its ‘sustainable big three’: reusable cups, a smart energy plan and a meat-free menu.
 It sees the festival as an opportunity to learn, creating a mini city within an abandoned shipyard in which forward-focussed eco-design of the future can be tested out.
 The line-up is equally dynamic, with exciting dance music illuminati – including Âme, Marcel Detmann, Honey Dijon, Sven Väth and a live set from Octo Octa – littering the bill.